How to Say "If the frog goes to the stone bridge, the frog can meet a friend" in Korean | -(으)면 Grammar

 Quick Answer: "If the frog goes to the stone bridge, the frog can meet a friend" in Korean is "개구리가 돌다리에 가면, 친구를 만날 수 있어요." (gaeguriga doldarie gamyeon, chingureul mannal su iteoyo.).
 It uses the -(으)면 grammar pattern (If/When (-(으)면)).
 Level: A2.

-Learn how to say "If the frog goes to the stone bridge, the frog can meet a friend" in Korean: "개구리가 돌다리에 가면, 친구를 만날 수 있어요.".
-This sentence uses the -(으)면 grammar pattern (If/When (-(으)면)), a key building block for Korean learners at the A2 level.
+Curious how Koreans express "If the frog goes to the stone bridge, the frog can meet a friend"?
+The answer is "개구리가 돌다리에 가면, 친구를 만날 수 있어요.".
+Here you will see -(으)면 in action — a A2-level grammar point every learner needs.

 What does "If the frog goes to the stone bridge, the frog can meet a friend" mean in Korean?

-The Korean sentence "개구리가 돌다리에 가면, 친구를 만날 수 있어요." translates to "If the frog goes to the stone bridge, the frog can meet a friend." in English. "개구리가 돌다리에 가면, 친구를 만날 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "개구리가 돌다리에 가면, 친구를 만날 수 있어요." translates to "If the frog goes to the stone bridge, the frog can meet a friend." in English.
+At the A1-A2 level, "개구리가 돌다리에 가면, 친구를 만날 수 있어요." is an excellent sentence to memorize.
+Every word serves a purpose, and the overall meaning — "if the frog goes to the stone bridge, the frog can meet a friend" — comes through clearly.

 Pronunciation guide: gaeguriga doldarie gamyeon, chingureul mannal su iteoyo.